awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 ```

 If the status is:
-- running, the job is still underway
+- **running**: the job is still underway
-- completed, the FIS experiment has been run and instances should respond to the 2 minute interruption notice.
+- **completed**: the FIS experiment has been run and instances should respond to the 2 minute interruption notice.
-- failed - the FIS Experiment has failed and the reason will help you understand why
+- **failed**: the FIS Experiment has failed and the reason will help you understand why

+  {{% notice info %}}
-  - if the AWS Batch job is not active, the reason code will be "Target resolution returned empty set".
+  If the AWS Batch job is not active, the "failed" reason code will be "Target resolution returned empty set".
 This indicates no EC2 instances with the "Spot" tag were found.
+  {{% /notice %}}

 At any time before, during, or after the FIS experiment, you can look at your AWS EC2 Spot instance request status with the following command